saurabhdas2/saurabhdas2.github.io/_posts/2026-04-19-safe-6-pmpo-certification.md

 ---

 The pace of change in product development has never been this intense—and at the center of this transformation is Artificial Intelligence.
-Pursuing the **Certified AI-Empowered SAFe® 6 Product Owner/Product Manager (POPM) certification** is a continuation of a journey I’ve been on for years—building, leading, and delivering AI-driven products that have pushed boundaries within the industry, and sharing those learnings at conferences and forums.
+Pursuing the **AI-Empowered SAFe® 6 Product Owner/Product Manager (POPM) certification** is a continuation of a journey I’ve been on for years—building, leading, and delivering AI-driven products that have pushed boundaries within the industry, and sharing those learnings at conferences and forums.

 ![Saurabh Das PMPO badge](/assets/images/SaurabhDasPOPM.png){: .align-center}